zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Error Code**

-The common error codes of the AccountActivateOperation are as follows:
+The common exceptions of the AccountActivateOperation are as follows:

 +---------------------------------------------+------------+----------------------------------------------+
 | Exception                                   | Error code | Description                                  |